m0lentum/molentum.github.io/content/blog/2024/sf-colliders/source.md

 the incident edge turns out to be entirely outside the reference shape.
 In both these cases we can report that no collision happened.

-{% sidenote() %}
-It takes a bit of a math workout to actually do the calculations illustrated here.
-I'll put that at the end as an appendix for those interested.
-{% end %}

 A separating axis test followed by this edge clip technique is a robust way to generate contact manifolds for any pair of polygons.
 With polygon-circle sums it's not quite as simple, but we now have all the building blocks for the full algorithm.

 {% sidenote() %}
-Note that this isn't strictly speaking a _correct_ solution, in fact such a thing is impossible (at least without continuous techniques), as we're in a physically incorrect situation to begin with.
+Note that this isn't strictly speaking a _correct_ solution from a physics point of view, in fact such a thing is impossible (at least without continuous techniques), as we're in a physically incorrect situation to begin with.
 This is just a reasonable guess that tends to give well-behaved results.
 {% end %}

 ## The rounded polygon algorithm